JhonnyCyber150/BioEWeek_4/README.md

-# Week 4 Assigment
+# Week 3 and 4 Assigment: **Using Git**

 ### LLM used for this task
-### ChatGPT 4 o mini.
+### ChatGPT 4o mini.
-The LLM was used to address specific questions after code a basic script.
+The LLM was used to address specific questions after code a basic script and help to overcome some problem during the pushing to the git repository.
 First, I developed a basic version, and then I consulted ChatGPT to optimize or enhance its efficiency while ensuring the accuracy of the results.
-This iterative process helped improve the code and enhance its overall performance
+This iterative process helped improve the code and enhance its overall performance.

 ## To create this Git Repository